6.1 - Reporting the Bilan Carbone®

 • inform its stakeholders

-• document the approach, which is essential for thecontinuous improvement
+• document the approach, which is essential forcontinuous improvement

-The organisation must determine its content, availability to its stakeholders and dissemination methods according to its internal and external reporting needs.
-The restitution is also a phase of Stakeholder engagement.
+The organisation shall determine its content, its availability to its stakeholders and the dissemination methods according to its internal and external reporting needs.
+The presentation is also a phase of Stakeholder engagement.

-The results presentation of the approach is carried out in 2 or 3 steps:
+The presentation of the approach is carried out in 2 or 3 steps:

-1. Internal and final presentation of the Bilan Carbone® and associated deliverables
+1. Internal presentation and final presentation of the Bilan Carbone® and associated deliverables

-2. Presentation and publication of the results: the emissions profile is deposited anonymously on the Carbon Accounting Observatory platform in France.
+2. Presentation and publication of results: the emissions profile is deposited anonymously on the platform of the carbon accounting observatory in France.

 3. Voluntary presentation for the evaluation of the approach: in the event that the organisation wishes to have evaluated its assessment, additional supporting documents are required.